 Historically, food was withheld from recovering pets due to the belief that a resting pancreas would heal more quickly.
 However, more recent treatments involve adequately controlling nausea and vomiting so the pet can resume eating as soon as possible to return the gastrointestinal tract to normal function.
 Recovering pets now are fed a bland, fat-restricted diet for several weeks before gradually resuming their normal diets.

 How can pancreatitis in pets be avoided?

-Gastrointestinal upsets will likely occur whenever pets eat unusual food.
+Gastrointestinal upsets likely will occur whenever pets eat unusual food.
 Dangerous pancreatitis can develop, so stick to a normal diet and add pet-friendly treats occasionally.
-At holiday parties, don’t give your pet fatty foods, and tell guests that sharing with him is off-limits.
+At holiday parties, don’t give your pet fatty foods and tell guests that sharing with him is off-limits.
 Better yet, keep your pet away from the festivities so guests aren’t tempted to slip him a treat.
-You can also leave out a bag of low-fat treats or fresh vegetables, such as baby carrots, for guests who can’t resist trying to befriend your pet.
+You also can leave out a bag of low-fat treats or fresh vegetables, such as baby carrots, for guests who can’t resist befriending your pet with food.